JPSieg/MeltR/README.md

 ## 3.1 Fitting fluorescence isotherms

 MeltR can obtains thermodynamic parameters from fluorescence binding isotherms for heteroduplex DNA and RNA using the non-linear regression function in base R, "nls".
-In this strategy, a quencher labeled strand is titrated, at about 1 to 1000 nM concentrations, into different wells in a qPCR plate containing a constant concentration of fluorophore labeled strand.
-The fluorophore labeled strand binds to the quencher labeled strand, reducing the fluorescence emmission (E) and resulting in an apparant fluorescence binding isotherm, where the shape of the curve is determined by Equation 1.
+In this strategy, a quencher labeled strand is titrated into different wells in a qPCR plate containing a constant concentration of fluorophore labeled strand.
+The fluorophore labeled strand binds to the quencher labeled strand, reducing the fluorescence emission (E) and resulting in an apparent fluorescence binding isotherm, where the shape of the curve is determined by Equation 1.

 <img src= "https://render.githubusercontent.com/render/math?math={E = F_{max} %2b (F_{min} - F_{max})*F(K_{D}, [A]_{T}, [B]_{T}) \qquad (1)}#gh-light-mode-only">
 <img src="https://render.githubusercontent.com/render/math?math={\color{white}E = F_{max} %2b (F_{min} - F_max)*F(K_{D}, [A]_{T}, [B]_{T}) \qquad (1)}#gh-dark-mode-only">

-Where Fmax is the fluorescence emission of unbound fluorophore labeled strand (A), Fmin is the fluorescence emission of the fluorophore labeled strand completely bound to a quencher labeled strand (B), and F(K<sub>D</sub>, [A]<sub>T</sub>, [B]<sub>T</sub>) is the mole fraction of the bound fluorophore labeled strand to the total fluorophore labeled strand.
+Where Fmax is the fluorescence emission of unbound fluorophore labeled strand (A), Fmin is the fluorescence emission of the fluorophore labeled strand completely bound to a quencher labeled strand (B), and F(K<sub>D</sub>, [A]<sub>T</sub>, [B]<sub>T</sub>) is the mole fraction of the bound fluorophore labeled strand (AB) to the total fluorophore labeled strand.

 <img src= "https://render.githubusercontent.com/render/math?math={ F(K_{D}, [A]_{T}, [B]_{T}) = \frac{[AB]}{[A]_{T}} \qquad (2) }#gh-light-mode-only">
 <img src="https://render.githubusercontent.com/render/math?math={\color{white} F(K_{D}, [A]_{T}, [B]_{T}) = \frac{[AB]}{[A]_{T}} \qquad (2) }#gh-dark-mode-only">

-F(K<sub>D</sub>, [A]<sub>T</sub>, [B]<sub>T</sub>)  is a function controled experimental variables, the total fluorophore labled strandd ([A]<sub>T</sub>) and the total quenceher labeled strand ([B]<sub>T</sub>), and the K<sub>D</sub> is given by the the expression:
+F(K<sub>D</sub>, [A]<sub>T</sub>, [B]<sub>T</sub>)  is a function controlled experimental variables, the total fluorophore labeled strand ([A]<sub>T</sub>) and the total quenceher labeled strand ([B]<sub>T</sub>), and the K<sub>D</sub> is given by the the expression:

 <img src= "https://render.githubusercontent.com/render/math?math={K_{D} = \frac{[A][B]}{[AB]} \qquad (3) }#gh-light-mode-only">
 <img src="https://render.githubusercontent.com/render/math?math={\color{white} K_{D} = \frac{[A][B]}{[AB]} \qquad (3)}#gh-dark-mode-only">